NaZmuZ-SaKiB/gadgets-inventory-management-frontend/README.md

 # Gadgets Inventroy Management Client

 This is a Gadgets inventory management Frontend project.
 The goal of this project is to design an electric gadgets management dashboard and manage products and sales.
 User can login and add products, sale the products, track their sales and view the products with a robust filterring system UI.
-Dashboard, Sale, Stock, Create User, Users and other pages behave dinamicly according to the logged in user's role.
+Dashboard, Sale, Stock, Create User, Users and other pages behave dynamicly according to the logged in user's role.
 Full application is realtime.
 It refetch every data in every 10 seconds.

 ### [Live Site Link](https://gadget-inventory-management.netlify.app/)